 You can’t miss it cuz there is a big ass bottle of Becherovka right in front of the museum.

 What sucked about the museum was the fact that they didn’t offer an English tour.
-Only languages available were Czech and Russian.
+The only languages available were Czech and Russian.
 Most of those tours were naturally sold out, because why not with our great luck that day.

-The Becherovkas next available tour was in 2 hours and the other tour of Glass museum we wanted to do after this one was further away.
-We didn’t even know if they would hold the tour at the time we needed.
+The Becherovkas next available tour was in 2 hours and the other tour of the Glass museum we wanted to do after this one was further away.
+We didn’t even know if they would hold the tour at the time we needed it.
 That was a pickle for us.

 With such a busy schedule we decided to risk it.

-We got tickets for the Becherovka tour later and rushed to the other museum we wanted to visit – Glass museum.
+We got tickets for the Becherovka tour later and rushed to the other museum we wanted to visit – The glass museum.

 Way out of ordinary therefore that’s where I’m heading.